sjmiller8182/BeerAnalysis/README.md

 To explore a dataset of breweries and beers, attempting to find something interesting in the data.

-## Analysis and Presentation
+## Analysis

-* Presentation1; link and link to video
+### Presentation

-* Presentation2; link and link to video
+* Presentation1 link and link to video
-* Rmd and kitted html; link html to previewer
+* Presentation2 link and link to video

-## EDA
+* [Exploratory Analysis Presentation](http://htmlpreview.github.io/?https://github.com/KThompson0308/beeranalysis/blob/master/eda_presentation.html): A presentation covering the analysis and EDA work.

-* [Exploratory Analysis Presentation](http://htmlpreview.github.io/?https://github.com/KThompson0308/beeranalysis/blob/master/eda_presentation.html): A presentation showing some work on the EDA.
+### R Analysis Files

-* For full EDA work, see the [EDA_Analysis](https://github.com/KThompson0308/beeranalysis/blob/master/analysis/eda_analysis.Rmd).
+* [EDA_Analysis](https://github.com/KThompson0308/beeranalysis/blob/master/analysis/eda_analysis.Rmd): A markdown file with the analysis and EDA work.
 * For more information on the data cleaning and environment, see the [Codebook](https://github.com/KThompson0308/beeranalysis/blob/master/CodeBook.md).

 ## Data